TheJelmega/prog-lang/design/README.md

 `str32`      | `[char32]`
 `cstr`       | `[char8]`

-### 10.4.8.
+### 11.4.8.
 Tuple layout

 Tuples are laid out as defined in the [Xenon representation]().

-### 10.4.9.
-Interface object layout
+### 11.4.9.
+Trait object layout

-Interface objects have the same layout as the value the interface that implements it.
+Trait objects have the same layout as the value the trait that implements it.

-> _Note_: THis is for the interface object itself, not a type containing the object, such as a reference.
+> _Note_: THis is for the trait object itself, not a type containing the object, such as a reference.

-### 10.4.10.
+### 11.4.10.
 Closure layout

 A closure has no layout guarantees.

-### 10.4.11.
+### 11.4.11.
 Bitfield layout

 A bitfield will have the size and alignment of the smallest primitive types that fits the contents of the bitfield.

-### 10.4.12.
+### 11.4.12.
 Layout representation

 All user-defined composite types have a representation that specifies how the type is laid out.
 The possible representations for these are: